-Although we’ve lived near Guildford for many years, I’ve only recently discovered the connection with the bestselling author, Lewis Carroll.
-The famous author of children’s book, Alice in Wonderland, became a frequent visitor to Guildford, after buying a house here.
+Although we’ve lived near Guildford in Surrey for many years, I’ve only recently discovered the connection with the bestselling author, Lewis Carroll.
+The famous author of children’s book, Alice in Wonderland, became a frequent visitor to Guildford, after renting a house here.
 Today, there’s still much evidence of Lewis Carroll’s association with Guildford, so we set about finding Alice.

 Contents: click to jump to a section